jjacobson01/Project-2---Multithreaded-calculator/README.txt

 If neither is applied then it's highly likely that errors and corruption to our variables will happen.
 The increments would wrong and our buffer can malfunction causing a crash.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?

+As far as I understand, mathematical expressions don't operate under PEMDAS, they calculate from left to right but can prioritize expressions in parentheses first.
+Other than that there is no order of operations so having all three functions work  simultaneously to only calculate their correct portion of the expression should not work, it is strongly likely that the output will be incorrect.
+If PEMDAS was used I do see it being possible for each function to calculate the expression correctly.

 Step 3: Critical Sections